DevDrupal33/display_builder/docs/pattern-presets.md

 The pattern preset is now available in the `Patterns Library` panel if:

-- it shares the same context(s) (Page, Content, Entity, Field, Field item, View...) as the current display builder:
+- it shares the same context(s) (Page, Content, Entity, Field, Field item, View...) as the current Display Builder:
 - the Drupal theme used when creating the pattern preset is activated

 ![Presets library](images/presets-library.webp)